 Dreams that mean wealth were a good omen in colonial New England.
-Whether a dream consisted of a clear story or just a “confused medley of disjointed visions,” in the New England colonies everyone from ministers and merchants to the Native American Indians and the political leaders of the time gave at least some thought to the meaning of their dreams.
+Whether a dream consisted of a clear story or just a “confused medley of disjointed visions,” in the New England colonies everyone from ministers and merchants to Native American Indians and political leaders gave at least some thought to the meaning of their dreams.

 Thomas Tryon, an English author of popular self-help books, first published his analysis of dreams in 1689.
-Republished in London in 1705 with the title Nocturnal Revels or Universal Interpreter of Dreams and Visions, the book remained in print in America for more than 100 years – probably the most popular guide of the day for analyzing dreams in England and the American colonies.
+Republished in London in 1705 with the title Nocturnal Revels or Universal Interpreter of Dreams and Visions, the book remained in print in America for more than 100 years.
+It probably ranked as the most popular guide of the day for analyzing dreams in England and the American colonies.